RetroGamer74/Kill-em-All-PSVita/README.md

 ![VitaControls](layout-completo.jpg)

+You can also playing combining controls.
+So touch for Aiming, and Zoom and Fire using Vita buttons.
+Choose the best one for you.

 ## Multilanguage Support

 Even the translations are provided by using Google Translator, I can say there around 12 languages supported.
 So I hope you can play even in russian and other languages.